 Although plastic manufacturers claim that BPA isn’t dangerous to human health, scientists discovered that BPA disrupted the cells and tissues when they examined its effects of BPA on animals4.
 Meanwhile, the results of a survey by the Centers for Disease Control and Prevention found that the majority of Americans have BPA in their bodies.
 It also affects the functions of the placenta during gestation.
 Furthermore, it increases the risk of prostate cancer in male animals.

-Instead of purchasing plastic bottles for your baby, invest in plastic and BPA-free alternatives.
+Instead of purchasing a plastic bottle for your baby, invest in plastic and BPA-free alternatives.
 Also, using BPA-free baby bottles keeps the environment safe.
-Examples of non-toxic baby bottles are:
+Examples of non-plastic baby bottles are:

 They are thermal shock resistant- they can handle hot and cold temperatures.
 Glass baby bottles are microwaveable, unlike other bottles made with plastic.